megamsys/verticegateway/README.md

 > Run behind nginx server, load balanced.

 > Riak datastore is clustered.

+#### DEB Package using sbt.

+The package structure shall be as per the debian guidelines.
+This uses sbt-native-packager plugin.

+> sbt clean compile stage

+> sbt debian:package-bin

+Generates the .deb package for this project.

+> sbt debian:lintian

+Generates the .deb file and runs the lintian command to look for issues in the package.
+Useful for debugging.

 We are glad to help if you have questions, or request for new features..